Justin Bieber Reportedly Cutting Out Friends As He Gives More Power To Hillsong Church And Pastor Carl Lentz

 Following a significant spiritual experience, Justin Bieber is turning away anyone who might jeopardize his newfound commitment to God.
-Radar Online reports that Bieber is giving his old friends the cold shoulder while his relationship with Hillsong Church pastor Carl Lentz grows ever stronger.
+Radar Online reported that Bieber is giving his old friends the cold shoulder while his relationship with Hillsong Church pastor Carl Lentz grows ever stronger.

 “Justin has stopped talking to a lot of his friends,” the insider stated.
 “He seems to have cut everyone out of his life except his pastor.”